-When taught via Foothill Global Access, supplemental lectures, handouts, tests and assignments delivered via e-mail; feedback on tests and assignments delivered via e-mail or internet; class discussion may be delivered in chat rooms, listservers and newsgroups.
+When taught via Foothill Global Access, supplemental lectures, handouts, tests and assignments delivered via Etudes and/or e-mail; feedback on tests and assignments delivered via Etudes and/or e-mail; class discussion may be delivered in chat rooms, listservers and newsgroups.

 |Lab hours consist of one or more of the following options: |